neopsis/envas-commons/README.md

 for the first time and will be filled with the random generated values.
 You can use the [Keystore Explorer](https://keystore-explorer.org) for the keystore entry review.

-For production sites, the usage of the certificates signed by a Certification Authority is highly adviced.
+For production sites, the usage of the certificates signed by a Certification Authority is highly advised.
 Using the cheapest [Comodo certificates](https://codesigncert.com/comodocodesigning) is OK.
-Because the Niagara System Trust Store stores the Comodo CA root certificate, you do not have to deploy your CA-signed certificate along with your module.
+Because the Niagara System Trust Store stores the
+Comodo CA root certificate, you do not have to deploy your CA-signed certificate along with your module.

-A short how to for self-signed certificates (OK for development):
+A short how-to for self-signed certificates (OK for development):

 1. In the Gradle file `envasCommons-rt.gradle` replace the `cert-alias` with a name identifying your code signing entry (e.g. private/public key pair) in the keystore.
 Example: